-■Support activities including visits to all insured households
+Support activities including visits to all insured households

-Kyosuiren visits all insured households in the disasterstricken regions to assess any earthquake and typhoon damage, and works to provide relief payments as quickly as possible.
-Moreover, Kyosuiren has conducted disaster relief activities including the delivery of relief supplies to the victims of natural disasters that occurred in FY2020, including heavy rainfalls, typhoons, and earthquakes.
+Kyosuiren visits all insured households in the disasterstricken regions to assess any earthquake and typhoon damage and works to provide relief payments as quickly as possible.
+Moreover, Kyosuiren have conducted relief activities, including the delivery of relief supplies to the victims of the Noto Peninsula Earthquake of 2024 and other natural disasters that occurred in FY2023, including heavy rainfalls, typhoons and earthquakes.